Frequently asked questions

 The ErgoFinger® HVE tip is designed to be used with a lightweight evacuation hose and a lightweight HVE valve.
 The ErgoFinger®️ HVE Tip will fit in most HVE valves, but standard hoses and valves are heavy and make it more difficult to work with.
 We do not recommend using the ErgoFinger® HVE Tip together with a heavy HVE hose and a heavy HVE valve.
 Our HVE Hose Kit makes the difference due to the easier maneuverability allowed by the lower weight.

-The ErgoFinger® HVE Hose Kit is an accessory containing a lightweight hose together with an autoclavable HVE valve which makes the use of the evacuation device together with the ErgoFinger® HVE Tip comfortable and ergonomic by reducing the overall weight on the operator’s hand and fingers.
+The ErgoFinger® HVE Hose Kit is an accessory containing a lightweight hose (which weighs in total less than 5 ounces!) together with an autoclavable HVE valve which makes the use of the evacuation device together with the ErgoFinger® HVE Tip comfortable and ergonomic by reducing the overall weight on the operator’s hand and fingers.

 The ErgoFinger® HVE Hose Kit is very easy to install, and specific installations instructions are given on the user manual being provided together with the kit.
 The HVE valve is reusable and 100 % autoclavable.